umaidali236/signup-signin/README.md

 # signup-signin
- A signup and signin page using html ,css , javascript.
+ A signup and signin page using html ,css and javascript.